 Enables or disables Fast Boot to shorten the OS boot process.
-Ultra Fast provides the fastest bootup speed.
-(Default: Disabled)
+(Default: Disable Link)

-SATA Support
+→ SATA Support

-Last Boot HDD Only Except for the previous boot drive, all SATA devices are disabled before the OS boot process completes.
+- ➤ Last Boot HDD Only Except for the previous boot drive, all SATA devices are disabled before the OS boot process completes. - ▶ All Sata Devices All SATA devices are functional in the operating system and during the POST.
 (Default)

-▶ All Sata Devices All SATA devices are functional in the operating system and during the POST.